-ED arrives at Arvind Kejriwal’s residence to question him in Delhi excise police case
+Enforcement Directorate arrests Delhi Chief Minister Arvind Kejriwal in liquor policy case

 Two senior Aam Aadmi Party leaders – Manish Sisodia and Sanjay Singh – are also currently in jail in connection with the case.

-On March 16, a Delhi court granted bail to Kejriwal on a complaint filed by the Enforcement Directorate after the Aam Aadmi Party leader skipped eight summonses issued to him.
+On March 16, a Delhi court granted bail to Kejriwal on a complaint filed by the Enforcement Directorate after the Aam Aadmi Party leader skipped the eight summonses issued to him.

 A day later, the Enforcement Directorate issued the ninth summons to the Delhi chief minister.